vegaprotocol/documentation/docs/concepts/vega-chain/validator-nodes.md

 `raw_validator_score` = (`validator_stake_i` - `flat_penalty` - `higher_penalty`) / `total_stake`

-In other words, the network calculates an optimal stake which represents an even distribution of stake for the current number of concensus validators.
+In other words, the network calculates an optimal stake which represents an even distribution of stake for the current number of consensus validators and the desired competition level.
 It then penalises any validators which have stake that exceeds that amount.
-Then the raw validator score is the resulting amount divided by the total stake on the network.
+The raw validator score is then the resulting amount divided by the total stake on the network.

 Full details on this calculation can be found in https://github.com/vegaprotocol/specs/blob/master/protocol/0061-REWP-pos_rewards.md.